open-compensation-token-license/license-token-website/wikisrc/nft-for-brands.md

 ## Understanding NFTs: A Primer

 NFTs are unique digital tokens hosted on blockchain platforms like [Ethereum](https://ethereum.org).
 Unlike cryptocurrencies such as Bitcoin, which are fungible, NFTs are non-fungible, meaning each has a distinct value and identity.
 They represent anything from digital art to music and videos, offering verifiable scarcity and ownership.
+For more on the value of NFTs, see [Why Are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ## NFTs and Branding Integration

 Here’s how brands can harness NFTs in their strategies:

 1. **Enhancing Consumer Engagement:** Brands can use NFTs to offer exclusive digital collectibles or limited-edition items, fostering exclusivity and community.
 For example, fashion brands might release virtual outfits, while sports teams could provide virtual event tickets.
+Learn more about [NFT and User Engagement](https://www.license-token.com/wiki/nft-and-user-engagement).

 2. **Authenticity and Provenance:** NFTs help verify authenticity, crucial in combating counterfeiting.
 Luxury brands can use NFTs to ensure the provenance of items, enhancing trust with consumers.
+Explore [NFT and Brand Authenticity](https://www.license-token.com/wiki/nft-and-brand-authenticity).

 3. **Monetizing Digital Assets:** By tokenizing content, brands can turn engaging digital experiences into new revenue sources, reaching beyond traditional sales.
+Discover more about [NFT and Digital Assets](https://www.license-token.com/wiki/nft-and-digital-assets).

 4. **Building Brand Loyalty and Community:** NFTs can reward loyal customers with exclusive tokens, fostering community and long-term loyalty.
+See how [NFT and Community Building](https://www.license-token.com/wiki/nft-community-building) can be effective.

 ## Launching NFTs: Strategic Steps